1994 Navy Midshipmen football team

 The 1994 Navy Midshipmen football team represented the United States Naval Academy (USNA) as an independent during the 1994 NCAA Division I-A football season.
 The team was led by fifth-year head coach George Chaump.

+Offensive coordinator Greg Briner, who was hired prior to the 1993 season, was fired after a 14–56 loss to San Diego State in week 1.